ibm-cloud-docs/cis/edge-functions-use-cases.md

 The following use cases are provided solely as examples, and are not intended for exact duplication in your environment.
 {: shortdesc}

-Exercise caution when testing any of the following code, because it might cause a disruption in service.
+Exercise caution when you test any of the following code because it might cause a disruption in service.
 {: important}

 ## A/B testing